rflechner/SmsServer/README.md

 # SmsServer

-This is small Xamarin App on Android running SMS Server in FSharp with Suave
+There is small Xamarin App on Android hosting SMS Server written in FSharp and using the Suave library.

 I use it to transform my old Android smartphones to SMS API endpoints for domotic and robotic personal projects.